-Unfortunately, the scope, pace and unpredictability of primary care practice seldom allows for an in-depth conversation about people’s lives.
-But we can begin to change the way we relate to our patients, here and now, even before payment reform reorients all of primary care more in the direction of health and human behavior.
-As physicians, nurses, counselors and social workers, we can all learn more about shared opportunities for incremental practice redesign.
+Unfortunately, the scope, pace, and unpredictability of primary care practice seldom allow for an in-depth conversation about people’s lives.
+But we can begin to change the way we relate to our patients, here and now, even before payment reform reorients all of the primary care more in the direction of health and human behavior.
+As physicians, nurses, counselors, and social workers, we can all learn more about shared opportunities for incremental practice redesign.
 We can build cross-systems teams to integrate behavioral health with primary care.
 And we can adapt relevant behavioral methods, such as collaborative harm reduction, to map out easy-to-take steps toward relationship-based primary care practices.

 The opioid epidemic is a great reason to get started immediately, but implementing and sustaining a collaborative harm reduction approach can also help with the entire spectrum of harmful substance use, and with patient care in general.

 A couple of lines from an old song seem as good a place as any to begin our year-long conversation about a new way to think about our patients and to develop a fresh, more relationship-oriented approach to the practice of collaborative harm reduction for primary care.
 A new approach is required for a time when we all struggle to understand the growing opioid epidemic.
 Chicago singer/songwriter, Michael Peter Smith, wrote these lines years ago but Steve Goodman made them popular sometime later in a sweet little song that was inspired by Edgar Lee Master’s Spoon River Anthology (Masters, 1916).
 The words are, “You know and I know there never was a reason to hurt.
 When all of our lives were entwined, to begin with, here in Spoon River”.